gamemaker1/gamemaker1/readme.md

 [tutorials](https://github.com/offline-function-calling/sdk/tree/main/docs/learn),
 designing and running [benchmarks](https://github.com/offline-function-calling/benchmarks), and ongoing efforts to support function calling via the Ollama API in Gemma 3.
-The goal was to create a set of resources that demonstrates the viability of function calling with offline, open-source models, and helps developers get started with it.
+The goal was to push the boundaries of function calling with offline, open-source models like Gemma 3, and create tools and resources to help developers get started with it.

 ---